 Walt Disney Co (DIS) Common Stock

-Full-year earnings per share guidance has been raised from at least 20% to 25%.
+Full-year earnings per share (EPS) growth guidance has been raised from 25% to 30%.

 Our view

 Disney+ has grappled with eye-watering costs.
 Getting a streaming service off the ground is not a cheap undertaking.
-Nor is attracting and retaining customers, especially in the early stages.
-That’s why it was pleasing to see Disney+ and Hulu post a profit for the first time today, a big improvement from the $587mn loss this time last year.
+Nor is attracting customers, especially in the early stages.
+But with most of the groundwork now in place, operations are being streamlined.
+That’s delivering huge cost savings and helping boost profitability.

 Streaming being a long-term success is important because Disney's broader media business is heavily exposed to traditional linear TV.
 Cable to you and me.
 We think the likes of ESPN is a great asset, especially its streaming potential, but the legacy industry is in structural decline.

 Then there's the theme parks.
 These are another way for Disney to juice the same intellectual property for cash over and over again.
 We continue to think parks are a strong asset, with loyal fans likely to flock to the gates for years to come.
 But this part of the business is more likely to see peaks and troughs.
-A tough economic landscape will see families reduce spending, and events like lockdowns decimated profits.
-We like the theme parks, but they are unlikely to stoke high-octane growth.
+A tough economic landscape will see families reduce spending, and we’re starting to see signs of that weighing on performance.

-Disney is carrying a fair whack of debt – around $40bn at the last count.
+At nearly $42bn, Disney is carrying a fair whack of debt.
 A lot of that's a hangover from the mega-merger with Fox.
 The group's substantial free cash flow means we aren't overly concerned, but debt management could take precedence over the medium term and will need to be monitored.

 Disney key facts